 Twilio Inc. (NYSE: TWLO), which offers a variety of cloud communications services, has a 144% gain, from a low price of $50.57 for one year.
 The company reported sales of 233.1 million dollars, up 81% year-on-year.
 Sales tally includes the acquisition of SendGrid from February 1.
 In the first quarter, the company reported a net loss of 31 cents per share with a 5% profit from the non-GAAP.
 The software developers use Twilio application programming interfaces (APIs) to create and get voice-to-text AI software messages.

 5. Amazon.com (AMZN)

-Not surprisingly, Amazon makes the list.
-Their machine already outstrips most competition in product search inquiries, custom recommendations, demand forecasting, fraud protection and warehouse fulfillment.
-Alexa has been using AI for some time now and their partnerships with JPMorgan Chase & Co.
+Not surprisingly, Amazon makes a list.
+Their machine already outstrips most competition in product search inquiries, custom recommendations, demand forecasting, fraud protection, and warehouse fulfillment.
+Alexa has been using AI for some time now, and their partnerships with JPMorgan Chase & Co.
 (JPM) and Berkshire Hathaway (BRK.A, BRK.B) will also be an AI-driven company.
 Nicole Martin owns NR Digital Consulting and Talk Digital To Me Podcast.
 She is a journalist, working in several digital marketing and strategy industries.